Facilities / engineering

 Initiative and Programs

 The PDA Engineering and Facilities Department is led by Maria Stowell, P.E., Manager of Engineering.
-The staff also includes; Michael Mates, Staff Engineer and Jared Sheehan, Environmental Compliance Coordinator.
+The staff also includes; Michael Mates, P.E., Engineering Project Manager and Jared Sheehan, Environmental Compliance Coordinator.

 The department has a wide range of responsibilities in several major areas in conjunction with the development of the Tradeport.
 These areas include tasks related to facilitating development and primary stewardship activities such as establishing and implementing environmental protection programs, administering land use controls, property repair and maintenance, and construction monitoring activities.
 The department interfaces with agencies and interested parties in surrounding communities, including local planning boards, the Portsmouth City Engineer and Code Enforcement Officer, the Seacoast Metropolitan Planning Organization, Route 16 Corridor Study, and the COAST transit system.